New: HSA & FSA funds now accepted - use benefits before they expire. View ESA letter pricing options →

 Dear [Landlord/Property Manager Name],

-I am writing to formally request a reasonable accommodation under the Fair Housing Act (42 U.S.C. § 3604(f)) to keep an emotional support animal in my unit at [Property Address].
+I am writing to formally request a reasonable accommodation under the Fair Housing Act (42 U.S.C. § 3604(f)) to keep an emotional support animal in my unit at [Property Address, Unit Number].

-I understand that reasonable accommodation requests are subject to an individualized review.
-I am happy to provide any additional information you may need to evaluate this request.
-I request a written response within 10 business days.
+I understand that reasonable accommodation requests are subject to an individualized review, and I welcome that process.
+I am available to provide any additional information that would assist in your evaluation of this request.
+I respectfully request a written response within 10 business days of this letter.

 Thank you for your consideration.